 The Rhetoric Stage

-High School Mathematics courses are: Algebra I, Geometry, Algebra II, Precalculus, Trigonometry, or AP Calculus.
+High School Mathematics courses are: Algebra I, Geometry, Algebra II, Pre-Calculus, Trigonometry, or AP Calculus.

-Past experiences include: Survival Skills, CPR, Orienteering, Fencing, Bowling, Photography, Sewing, Marksmanship, Web Skills, Practical Mechanics, Self-Defense, Handbells, Brass Band, Music Theory and Composition, Archery and more.
+Past experiences include: Survival Skills, CPR, Orienteering, Fencing, Bowling, Marksmanship, Practical Mechanics, Self-Defense, Brass Band, Sewing, and Archery.